Find contents insurance quotes for shared housing

 How much cover will I need if I share a home?

 If you’re living in a shared household and you only want to insure your own contents, you should have a calculated estimate for how much your things are worth.
-The good news is it won’t take as long to calculate the value of your possessions in just one room – you can use our contents calculator to help.
+The good news is it won’t take as long to calculate the value of your possessions in just one room.

-- Overestimating can seem like a safe option as you know you’ll be able to claim for what you need if it comes to it – but you’ll be over-paying on your premiums for cover you don’t need
+Overestimating can seem like a safe option as you know you’ll be able to claim for what you need if it comes to it – but you’ll be over-paying on your premiums

 How can I reduce the cost of shared home contents insurance?

-- Install fire alarms: While it is your landlord’s responsibility to ensure smoke and carbon monoxide detectors are working on the first day of tenancy, from then on it’s up to you to test the alarms regularly to make sure they still work.
+2. Install fire alarms: While it’s your landlord’s responsibility to ensure smoke and carbon monoxide detectors are working on the first day of tenancy, from then on it’s up to you to test the alarms regularly to make sure they still work.
 If they don’t and you need to claim for fire damage, your insurer might not pay out

-- Insure what you need: As mentioned above you can avoid paying over the odds for insurance by carefully calculating the value of your contents and only taking out the amount of cover you’ll definitely need
+4. Insure what you need: You can avoid paying over the odds for insurance by carefully calculating the value of your contents and only taking out the amount of cover you’ll definitely need

-- Pay annually: Paying your premiums in monthly instalments helps you spread the cost, but in return for the staggered payments insurers generally charge a little extra on top – almost like interest.
+6. Pay annually: Paying your premiums in monthly instalments helps you spread the cost, but in return for the staggered payments insurers generally charge a little extra.
 Paying a lump sum every year means you’ll pay less overall

 Compare home insurance quotes

 Comparing home insurance quotes with MoneySuperMarket is the easiest way to find affordable cover for your home.
-Just tell us a little about yourself, the property and the estimated value of your contents, and we’ll put a list of quotes together tailored to your requirements – remember to mention that you share your home with others.
+Just tell us a little about yourself, the property and the estimated value of your contents.
+Remember to mention that you share your home with others and we’ll put a list of quotes together tailored to your requirements.

 You’ll be able to compare deals by their overall monthly and annual cost, the level of cover you get and the excess you’ll need to pay to make a claim.
 Once you’ve found the one you want, just click through to the provider to finalise your purchase.